mkp170791/numpy/doc/neps/nep-0027-zero-rank-arrarys.rst

     First, whatever choice is made for ``x[...]`` and ``x[()]`` they should be the same because ``...`` is just syntactic sugar for "as many `:` as necessary", which in the case of zero rank leads to ``... = (:,)*0 = ()``.
-    Second, rank zero arrays and numpy scalar types are interchangeable within numpy, but numpy scalars can be use in some python constructs where ndarrays can't.
+    Second, rank zero arrays and numpy_demo scalar types are interchangeable within numpy_demo, but numpy_demo scalars can be use in some python constructs where ndarrays can't.
 For example::

         >>> (1,)[array(0)]